mavie01/Games-Release-Calendar/README.md

 Feel free to fork the repository, create an issue, or submit a pull request.
 Contributions are always welcome!

 ## Acknowledgments
-@servetgulnaroglu Thanks for the YouTube tutorial and code that served as the foundation for this project.
+@	Reza Mehdikhanlou Thanks for the YouTube tutorial and code that served as the foundation for this project.
 Inspiration from the official Spotify design and user experience.